Ingredients

 Tolerability: very good

-Derma membrane structure
+dermal membrane structure

 What is the difference between Hydrogenated Lecithin, Lecithin and Hydrogenated Phosphatidylcholine

-Actually, all 3 INCI names refer to the same ingredient.
+Actually, all three INCI names refer to the same ingredient.
 The only difference is the amount of phospholipids that naturally occur in the emulsifier.
 Depending on which active ingredients are in a product and what texture it has, one or the other emulsifier makes sense.

 Hydrogenated Lecithin/Lecithin

-Hydrogenated lecithin or lecithin only contains about 30% phospholipids.
+Hydrogenated lecithin or lecithin contains only about 30% phospholipids.

 Hydrogenated phosphatidylcholine

-Hydrogenated phosphatidylcholine, obtained from sunflower, is the highest quality (skin's own) emulsifier.
+Hydrogenated Phosphatidylcholine, obtained from sunflower, is the highest quality (skin's own) emulsifier.

-Encapsulation of active ingredients
+encapsulation of active ingredients

 Products with Hydrogenated Phosphatidylcholine